ruihua-zhao1/tdd201/tdd201/Locker.md

 ## Tasking
  # 存包
-   * Given locker have one available space
+   * Given lockerA have one available space
    * And bagA want to be saved
    * When store bagA
    * Then store successfully